Sign Up

 6. Oxygenation is adequate.

-Treatment should be aimed at improving alveolar ventilation.
-Depending on the infant's clinical status and chest x-ray findings, treatment could consist of nasal CPAP or intermittent positive pressure ventilation.
+Treatment for Jack should be aimed at improving his alveolar ventilation.
+Depending on the infant's clinical status and chest X-ray findings, treatment could consist of nasal CPAP or intermittent positive pressure ventilation.

 Select one of the following methods to complete this course.